Holic75/Baldurs-gate-dnd-3.5/README.md

 – May Sneak attack for increased damage: 1d6 at level 3 + 1d6 every 4 levels thereafter.
 – Starting from level 8 can cast spells in complete silence (as being always under constant effect of Vocalize).
 – May use the Set Snare ability once per day.
 Gains one use at levels 1, 5, 10, 15 and 20.
-- Acquires one scroll with any arcane spell up to maximum level she can cast at every level up starting from level 2.
+- Acquires two scrolls with any arcane spell up to maximum level she can cast at every level up starting from level 2.
 – Gets one bonus feat at levels 10, 20, 22, 25 and 28.
 – Hit Die: d5
 – Low THAC0/APR progression, High Savingthrows vs. Breath Weapon, vs. Wand and vs. Spell